Zum Hauptinhalt springen

 Frequently asked questions:

 There are a variety of combinations of oil and refrigerant used in different compressors.
-The exact type of oil depends entirely on the compressor manufacturer, as the respective compressors are only suitable for certain oils.
+The exact type of oil used depends entirely on the compressor manufacturer, as the respective compressors are only suitable for certain oils.